amolenk/docs/docs/architecture/dapr-for-net-developers/ch4-getting-started.md

     value: "true"
 ```

 We can take this one step further.
 Within the `production` namespace, you may want to limit access to the Redis cache to only the `DaprCounter` application.
 You can do so by specifying *scopes* in the component configuration.
-A scope limits access to a component to a certain, or specific set of, application(s).
 The following example shows how to further restrict access to the Redis `statestore` component to application `DaprCounter` in the `production` namespace:

 ```yaml
 apiVersion: dapr.io/v1alpha1